ICT-Infer/timelog/README.md

 ### Default Django site admin web interface

+Add regular users via `http://example.com:8000/admin/auth/user/add/` (substitute your server host name or IP address for `example.com`).

-You *could* begin entering data into django-timelog right now at `http://example.com:8000/admin/timelog/` (substitute your server host name or IP address for `example.com`).
+You *could* then begin entering data into django-timelog right now at `http://example.com:8000/admin/timelog/` (substitute your server host name or IP address for `example.com`).
 It's not great but it's better than nothing.